panzerdp/dmitripavlutin.com/content/posts/087-parse-url/index.md

 https://dmitripavlutin.com/parse-url-javascript
 ```

-Accessing components of an URL like the *hostname* (e.g. `dmitripavlutin.com`), or *pathname* (e.g. `/parse-url-javascript`) requires a parser function.
-A convinient parser is the `URL()` constructor.
+Often you need to access specific components of an URL.
+These might be the *hostname* (e.g. `dmitripavlutin.com`), or *pathname* (e.g. `/parse-url-javascript`).

+A convinient parser to access components of an URL is the `URL()` constructor.

-In this post, I'm going to show you the structure of an URL.
-Then, you're going to use the `URL()` constructor to easily pick parts of an URL like hostname, pathname, query, or hash.
+In this post, I'm going to show you the structure of an URL and its main components.

+Then, I'm going to describe how to use the `URL()` constructor to easily pick components of an URL like hostname, pathname, query, or hash.

 ```toc
 ```

 ## 1. URL structure

-In the following image you can find the structure of an URL with its components:
+An image worth a thousand words.
+Without much textual description, in the following image you can find the main components of an URL:

 ![URL() constructor components in JavaScript](./images/url-constructor-components-10.png)